 Like old-fashioned computer viruses, there are different types of ransomware.
 Some install pornography on your computer that won't go away till you pay up.
 Some install a program that hijacks your screen, covering everything up so that you just can't click on anything.
 Some encrypt your files and make them unreadable.
 In all these cases, the only solution is to pay the "computer kidnapper" whatever they ask or to buy a new computer.
 The FBI actually recommends just paying the "ransom" rather than trying to fight it.

-In the case of the California hospital, that ransom amounted to $17,000 dollars.
-And while it may cheer some of us up to see a hospital instead of a patient having to pay through the nose for once, this brings up an unsettling question that most people haven't yet considered.
-Medicine is becoming increasingly computer-based.
+Last week’s ransomware attack affected computers world-wide.
+It affected both personal computers and business systems...including the computers of Britain’s National Health Service, which includes doctors, hospitals, and other healthcare systems.
+And while it may cheer some of us up to see a hospital having to pay through the nose for once, this brings up an unsettling question that most people haven’t yet considered: Medicine is becoming increasingly computer-based.
 Computers are vulnerable to viruses and hackers.
-So — how is that going to affect our health?
+So—how is that going to affect our health?

 "Data breaches" are the least of our worries

 When you hear the word "hacker" and "hospital" in the same sentence, the first thing that probably springs to mind is your medical record.
 And make no mistake, that is a gold mine to a hacker.
 I think we'll see more instances or ransomware and outright data theft by hacking, and sooner rather than later.
 But Big Medicine and Big Pharma are already handing out your data left and right, HIPAA rules or not.
 In all honesty, your data isn't the real issue.